mlswg/mls-protocol/draft-barnes-mls-protocol.md

 We describe the information stored by each participant as a _state_, which includes both public and private data.
 An initial state, including an initial set of participants, is set up by a group creator using the _Init_ algorithm and based on information pre-published by the initial members.
-The creator sends the GroupInit message to the participants, who can then set up their own group state deriving the same shared keys.
-Participants then exchange messages to produce new shared states which are causally linked to their predecessors, forming a logical DAG of states.
-Participants can send _Update_ messages for post-compromise secrecy, and new participants can be added or existing participants removed.
+The creator sends the _GroupInit_ message to the participants, who can then set up their own group state and derive the same shared key.
+Participants then exchange messages to produce new shared states which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.
+Participants can send _Update_ messages for post-compromise secrecy and new participants can be added or existing participants removed from the group.

 The protocol algorithms we specify here follow.
 Each algorithm specifies both (i) how a participant performs the operation and (ii) how other participants update their state based on it.